Stimulus Control Therapy for Sleep

 The goal of stimuli control is to train your mind and body that going to bed means going to sleep.
 This training process is done through learned association.

 People with insomnia and difficulty falling asleep can begin to associate bedtime with frustration, dread, and even fear.
-Because they have likely passed many hours lying awake and tossing and turning in bed, going to sleep develops a negative association for them over time.
-This can become a negative cycle as well, when worry about sleep deprivation leads to more difficulty falling asleep.
+Because they have likely spent many hours lying awake and tossing and turning in bed, going to sleep develops a negative association for them over time.
+This can become a negative cycle as well when worry about sleep deprivation leads to more difficulty falling asleep.
+This therapy is particularly effective for individuals experiencing persistent insomnia, helping them to retrain their brains and deactivate the nervous system.

 Stimulus Control Breaks the Negative Cycle

 Clinicians and cognitive-behavioral therapists recommend that you do not spend too much time in bed struggling to get to sleep.
 Instead, they advise practicing stimulus control to prevent or break this negative cycle associated with bedtime.
-This technique is part of a larger behavior modification method designed to restore healthy sleep patterns, known as CBTi.
+This technique involves learned association with sleep-related stimuli and is part of a larger behavior modification method designed to restore healthy sleep patterns, known as CBTi.

 How to Use Stimulus Control for Better Sleep

 The concept of this cognitive behavior therapy technique may seem backward.
-But the idea is that it is better to stay awake in your living room all night then to toss and turn in bed.
+But the idea is that it is better to stay awake in your living room all night than to toss and turn in bed.
+Stimulus control is a key component of cognitive therapy, particularly Cognitive Behavioral Therapy for Insomnia (CBT-I), which addresses dysfunctional thoughts about sleep.
 Here is the basic process:

 - You should loosely keep track of how long you have been trying to fall asleep.